 Ethics and Standards

-The Committee is not disciplinary, nor does it serve in an
+The Ethics and Standards Committee is not disciplinary, nor does it serve in an

 enforcement capacity.
 Rather, it exists to serve SDPA members and the community

 at large through education and consultation.

 The Committee works to stay abreast of current and changing ethical and legal concerns relating to psychologists.
 We prepare articles for the San Diego Psychologist and also provide continuing education relating to ethical and legal topics.
 Our committee works as a team to offer optimal resources, references, and ethical and legal information for our members.
 This is a board-selected committee.
 Additionally, we provide Ethics on Call services for our members to respond to issues or concerns related to the practice of psychology.
 We try to respond to requests for consultation in a timely manner and strive to keep calls anonymous within ethical and legal parameters.

 The Committee provides consultation through education.
 The Committee cannot provide legal advice nor can a specific course of action be advised for your situation.
 It is recommended that the advice of an attorney be obtained before making any decision that could have legal consequences.
 In order to provide the best possible consultation, the Committee collaborates routinely on calls or requests for resources.
 A deidentified record of all consultations is retained in the monthly meeting minutes.